Private Prayer and Direct Chat

 Prayer is one of the most powerful ministry tools we have.
 Encouraging your attenders to request prayer in the chat and through video can lead to greater engagement with Hosts.
 Learn how to equip your Hosts for prayer conversations.

-If Prayer is enabled in your service settings, an attender can request prayer during a service by clicking on the Request Prayer button.
+If Prayer is enabled in your Service settings, an attender can request prayer during a service by clicking on the Request Prayer button, or they can navigate to the Prayer tab and choose Private Prayer.

 Accepting Prayer